St. Mary's Church, Berlin: Overview

 Marienkirche is the church of the bishop of the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia with Berlin Cathedral being under joint supervision of all the member churches of the Union of Evangelical Churches.
 However, the church is not titled cathedral, a titulature not usual in German Protestantism but only colloquial for cathedral churches which used to be sees of Catholic bishops before the Reformation.

 Along with the Nikolaikirche, the Marienkirche is the oldest church in Berlin.
 The oldest parts of the church are made from granite, but most of it is built of brick, giving it its characteristic bright red appearance.
 This was deliberately copied in the construction of the nearby Berlin City Hall, the Rotes Rathaus.
 During World War II, it was heavily damaged by Allied bombs.
 After the war the church was in East Berlin, and in the 1950s it was restored by the East German authorities.

-Before World War II, the Marienkirche was in the middle of a densely populated part of the district of Mitte, and was in regular use as a parish church.
+Before World War II, the Marienkirche was in the middle of a densely populated part (Marienviertel) of the district of Mitte, and was in regular use as a parish church.
 After the war, this area was cleared of ruined buildings and today the church stands in the open spaces around the Alexanderplatz, and is overshadowed by the East Berlin television tower, the Fernsehturm.

 There is a striking statue of Martin Luther outside the church.
 The Marienkirche also contains the monumental tomb of Otto Christoph von Sparr, Generalfeldmarschall of Brandenburg-Prussia made by the Flemish sculptor Artus Quellinus the Elder possibly with the assistance of Bartholomeus Eggers.
 Carl Hildebrand Freiherr von Canstein, the founder of the oldest Bible society of the world, the Cansteinsche Bibelanstalt, was also buried in the church in 1719.